namanlp/portfolio/src/content/posts/NIT-Kurukshetra Review/index.md

 Although, NIT Kurukshetra is located in Thanesar, which is like a bit outer side of Kurukshetra, yet all the facilities are available on campus.
 You have blinkit, zomato, swiggy etc. services available.

+There is also [Brahma Sarovar](https://en.wikipedia.org/wiki/Brahma_Sarovar) that is not very far from NIT Kurukshetra, and its best place to go to in the evening.

+Overall, if you like calm vibes, NIT Kurukshetra is one of the best colleges for you!

+### Facilities in Campus

-**Facilities in Campus :** There is a market, with various shops, like general store, stationary store, medical store, juice shop, SBI Bank branch and ATM, barber, washing/dry cleaning shop, 1 small eatery and a Dominos!
+There is a market, with various shops, like general store, stationary store, medical store, juice shop, SBI Bank branch and ATM, barber, washing/dry cleaning shop, 1 small eatery and a Dominos!
 There's also a senate hall canteen, which serves decently good food at fairly cheap prices.